Hurricane Irma slams into Caribbean as Florida awaits storm

 Trail of destruction

 Irma has left a trail of destruction and flooding from Barbuda to Puerto Rico.
-Its eye passed directly over Barbuda on Wednesday, leaving the small island's 1,600 residents largely incommunicado after it knocked over the telecommunications system and wiped out and cell towers.
+Its eye passed directly over Barbuda on Wednesday, leaving the small island's 1,600 residents largely incommunicado after it knocked over the telecommunications system and cell towers.

-Kelsey Nowakowski images showing the aftermath at St. Thomas in the US Virgin Islands.
+Kelsey Nowakowski posted images showing the aftermath at St. Thomas in the US Virgin Islands.

 "This doesn't look like it was ever a tropical paradise.
 It looks like an eerie fairytale forest," she posted to Instagram.
-"During the storm there were a handful of times when we thought we were losing the house's roof on the floor above, but when we emerged we found our roof intact and other roofs and debris lodged next to us between another house."
+"During the storm there were a handful of times when we thought we were losing the house's roof on the floor above, but when we emerged we found our roof intact."

 Michael Coleman said they took shelter in a cement bunker in St. Thomas.